maxdiluca/virtualrealitylab/content/authors/RA_Maisy_Rapata/_index.md

 ---
 # Display name
-title: Arindam Dutta
+title: Maisy Rapata

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
 authors:
-  - Arindam_Dutta
+  - Maisy_Rapata

 # Role/position
 role: MSc Human Computer Interaction